“2020 Global Genes LIVE” – Faith

 The next three evenings were possibly my favorite part of the conference.
 These sessions featured several short films from The Disorder Channel.
 Each told the story of a person or people with a rare diagnosis.
 There were so many compelling stories!
 While it is impossible for me to choose a favorite, I was particularly drawn to those depicting the story of siblings.
 I learned that these young people play a crucial role in the lives of their “rare” family members.
 I was really struck by their deep level of empathy and maturity.
 I also learned the importance of supporting these young people as they navigate the unique challenges of their situation.

 Another film that is slow to leave my mind was shown on the third evening of the conference.
 This film was titled “Counting Every Second, a Love Letter Series.”
 This told the story of Hannah, a young teen diagnosed with GAN (Giant Axonal Neuropathy).
 Hannah received life-changing treatment via therapies developed by dedicated researchers.
 These therapies changed the trajectory of Hannah’s life.
 In the film, Hannah writes a “love letter” to the researchers who developed her treatment.
-It was so encouraging to see such a strong relational bond between a patient and the researchers who are working so hard to make a difference in her life!
+It was encouraging to see such a strong bond between a patient and the researchers who are working hard to make a difference in her life.

 During the second week of sessions we took a deep dive into a wide range of topics, and while the topics were numerous and diverse, I quickly began to notice some underlying themes.
 First was the theme of relationship.
 Whether we were talking about genomics, natural history studies, shortening the diagnostic odyssey, or the need for diversity in the research space, this theme of relationship continually came to the surface–relationships between patients and their care team, relationships between researchers and patient communities, and relationships between advocacy organizations and all of the above.